junxit/us-congress-bills-112/metadata.md

 - 2012-03-15 — Senate amendment agreed to: Amendment SA 1847 agreed to in Senate by Unanimous Consent.
 - 2012-03-15 — Senate amendment proposed (on the floor): Amendment SA 1847 proposed by Senator Reid for Senator Boozman.(consideration: CR S1761; text: CR S1761)
 - 2012-03-15 — Senate amendment submitted
+- 2012-03-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2012-03-21 — DEBATE - The House proceeded with 40 minutes of debate on the motion to suspend the rules and concur in the Senate amendment to H.R.
+886.
+- 2012-03-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-03-21 — Mr. Stivers moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H1442-1443, H1452)
+- 2012-03-21 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 409 - 2, 2 Present (Roll no. 120). (text as House agreed to Senate amendment: CR H1442)
+- 2012-03-21 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 409 - 2, 2 Present (Roll no. 120).(text as House agreed to Senate amendment: CR H1442)
+- 2012-03-23 — Presented to President.
+- 2012-03-23 — Presented to President.
+- 2012-04-02 — Became Public Law No: 112-104.
+- 2012-04-02 — Became Public Law No: 112-104.
+- 2012-04-02 — Signed by President.
+- 2012-04-02 — Signed by President.